San Felipe, Baja California: Tourism

 Tourists at a beach in San Felipe.

 San Felipe was a popular spring break spot for residents of the Western U.S. states and northern Mexico, due to its many tourist attractions.
 Nightclubs and bars dot the beach areas.
 Some visitors enjoy camping on the beaches or off-roading on ATVs and dirt bikes in the adjacent desert.

 Several hotels, ranches, camp sites and RV parks in or near the town offer volleyball, tennis, pools, bathing areas and fishing.
 In 2005, San Felipe's first golf course, Las Caras de Mexico, opened to the public.
 This oceanside golf course is located at La Ventana del Mar.

-Other popular activities are off-road racing events such as the Baja 250 and San Felipe 250, the former a spin-off from the popular Baja 1000 international race organized by SCORE and the latter hosted by CODE, an off-road racing organization based in Mexicali.
-In 2007 the SCORE race was changed to Ensenada due to a disagreement between the local ejidos, but the issues were resolved and returned to San Felipe in 2008 and has been held there since.
+Other popular activities are desert racing events such as the Baja 250 and San Felipe 250, the former a spin-off from the popular Baja 1000 international race organized by SCORE and the latter hosted by CODE, an off-road racing organization based in Mexicali.
+In 2007 the SCORE race was changed to Ensenada due to a disagreement between the local ejidos, but the issues were resolved and returned to San Felipe in 2008 and was held there until 2026.
 Currently, CODE holds two races in the San Felipe Desert: the CODE San Felipe 200 in April and the CODE Race Ready 275 in December; the first is a loop around the deserts of San Felipe, while the other is a one-way race from Mexicali to San Felipe at the end of the season.

 Another visitor attraction are the hot, sulfurous, geothermal springs at Puertecitos on the Sea of Cortez, cooled somewhat by sea water.